 The Management Board exercises any and all rights related to managing PZU which are not otherwise reserved by law or the provisions of the Articles of Association to the Shareholder Meeting or the Supervisory Board.
-Two Management Board members acting jointly or one Management Board member

-The Rules and Regulations of the Management Board define: • the scope of the Management Board's powers and activities that require approval or confirmation by the Supervisory Board;
+Two Management Board members acting jointly or one Management Board member acting jointly with an attorney-in-fact are authorized to represent the Company.
+The Management Board adopts its rules and regulations, which are approved by the Supervisory Board.
+The Rules and Regulations of the Management Board were adopted by the Management Board on 2 October 2012, subsequently amended by Resolution of the Management Board of 8 April 2013 and Resolution of 10 May 2018, approved by the Supervisory Board resolution of 15 May 2018.